Working With Templates

 2. Create an Instance with this ISO.

-For more information, see “Creating VMs”.
+For more information, see “Creating Instances”.

 3. Prepare the Linux Instance